Network security

 Flexibility

 Remote Desktop Protocol provides much more control over devices for remote workers.
-When users connect via RDP, they have complete control over the remote desktop, within access privileges granted by administrators.
+When users connect via RDP, they have complete control over the remote computer, within access privileges granted by administrators.

 VPN connections simply allow network access for remote users.
 This is a blunt instrument without segmentation and access control.